ONE DAY IN TAKAYAMA, JAPAN

 An alleyway of dark brown wooden traditional Japanese style houses.
 Some have a pot of green plants in front of their door.

-Some of the old merchant houses are open to the public, and you can find lots of unique souvenirs, arts and crafts, and woodcrafts inside the shops.
+Some of the old merchant houses are open to the public and you can find lots of unique souvenirs, arts and crafts, and woodcrafts inside the shops.
 What a great way to support the local economy!

 Two women in traditional Japanese dress are sitting in a carriage, with their legs being covered by a red blanket for comfort.
 A man, also dressed in traditional Japanese clothing, is wearing a black hat and will start pulling the carriage soon.
 All 3 of them are smiling!